 Trust symbols or icons help build credibility and trust among viewers.
 A trusted icon tells the visitor that the website is legitimate.

 According to research conducted by a senior journalist at CMO, one major reason people abandon pages is the concern about payment safety.

 Displaying these badges on your landing page can help to build trust and ensure improved conversions.

 These symbols make your brand and website legitimate and indicate that it is safe to do business with you.

 Even third-party certifications can also be used to provide customers with a safe way to buy online.

 Besides the badges on your site, make sure your company is also recognized on other sites.
-For Example, Klint Marketing recently was awarded as one of Top Digital Marketing Companies Of 2020 according to DesignRush.com.
+For Example, Klint Marketing has recently been awarded one of the Top Digital Marketing Companies Of 2020 by DesignRush.com.

 The image above displays some of the most popular and most trusted security icons used by brands around the globe.

-Similarly, using logos of existing customers and partners or affiliates indicates established relationships.
+Similarly, using logos of existing clients and partners or affiliates indicates established relationships.